 Begonia, ageratum, lobelia, coleus, and alyssum need no deadheading.
 Neither do Flower Carpet and Knock-Out roses.

 “Pow Wow” echinacea or coneflower is a tough, reliable bloomer in almost every climate.
 Photo courtesty of Ball Seed Co.

 Plants That Grow in Any Climate

 Two of my favorite flowers also grow everywhere and are tough.
 ‘Silver Tidal Wave’ petunia is one of the first in the Tidal Waves series.
-Its lavender-white flowers deadhead themselves, they need no pinching to grow lushly and the plants spread or more.
+Its lavender-white flowers deadhead themselves, they need no pinching to grow lushly, and the plants spread themselves.
 Stems grow a couple of inches each day, creating three-foot-tall hedges ablaze with blooms.

 My favorite perennial is ‘Mardi Gras’ helenium, a plant-and-forget perennial covered with orange flowers from July until frost.
-Hummingbirds, butterflies and yellow finch love this punch of powerful color.
+Hummingbirds, butterflies, and yellow finches love this punch of powerful color.

 Do you have any favorite pest-resistant plants?
 Let us know in the comments below!